OpenQBMM/OpenQBMM/README.md

 ## Acknowledgments

-The development of the OpenQBMM solver suite is sponsored by the National Science Foundation of the United States, under the SI2 – SSE award NSF – ACI 1440443.
+The development of the OpenQBMM solver suite was sponsored by the National Science Foundation of the United States, under the SI2 – SSE award NSF – ACI 1440443 for the period between October 1st, 2014 and September 30th 2019.

 ## Contact information